Children will often connect two events that are not really related and then form negative beliefs about themselves.

-Because of what Piaget called Transductive Reasoning, your toddler may connect two events that have no logical connection, and may feel responsible for things she has no control over.
+Because of what Piaget called Transductive Reasoning, your child may connect two events that have no logical connection, and may feel responsible for things she has no control over.
 For example, if she is drinking juice when Daddy comes home angry about traffic, she may think that drinking juice makes Daddy angry.
 When you discover these odd fears, ask, “Why do you not want to drink juice?”
 Then do your best to show (not tell) her that Daddy likes her to drink juice.

 As she grows, negative experiences create a negative belief system, so if your child had a negative experience during the day, it is important to repair any negative beliefs she might have formed and replace them with positive ones.
 Help your child integrate her day so she goes to bed comforted.